-PERCOM’s (PERCOM EMS Medical Education Consortium) primary mission is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
+PERCOM’s (PERCOMOnline, Inc. and PERCOM EMS Medical Education Consortium) primary mission is to prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 1. Maintain current TDSHS program approval status.